philschanely/course-web1/src/pages/lessons/10-building-layouts.md

 }
 ```

 Note as well that the items inside each of these tiles can be set up using flex box tiling.
-The three items---image, name, price---have a predictable pattern of size.
+The three items—image, name, price—have a predictable pattern of size.
 The image fills the "row" while the name and price sit beside each other.
 Check out the simple settings to achieve this:

 ```css
 .products li {